Free change photo date tool.

 Files stay local

-Common questions about editing photo dates.
+Common questions about changing photo dates.

-Why would I want to change a photo's date?
+Why would I change a photo's date?

-Is the editor really free?
-No watermark?
+Is the date changer really free?
+No watermark, no caps?

 Do my photos upload anywhere?